Wolfgang Gayer

-Wolfgang Gayer (born 9 January 1943 in Germany) is a German retired footballer who last played for LASK in Austria.
+Wolfgang Gayer (born 9 January 1943) is a German former professional footballer who as a midfielder.

 Career

 Gayer started his senior career with SC Neckarstadt.
 In 1969, he signed for Hertha BSC in the German Bundesliga, where he made one-hundred and six appearances and scored thirty-two goals.
 After that, he played for Durban City, Hellenic, TSV 1860 Munich, and LASK.